vios-s/tsaftarislab.github.io/_pages/contact.md

 ## Current opportunities {#opportunities}

+* **PhD openings with Chen:** Dr. Chen Qin is looking for highly motivated PhD students to work on machine learning for medical image computing.
+Prospective students will have a good first degree in Computer Science, Electrical Engineering, Mathematics, Physics or other engineering-related disciplines.
+  Please feel free to drop Chen an email if you’re interested.

-* **PhD students and PostDocs opening:** We are growing the team.
+* **PhD and PostDocs openings with Sotos:** We are growing the team.
 If you have a strong profile please email Sotos and attach a CV.

 * **Alan Turing Institute:** As an affiliated supervisor with the Alan Turing Institute, and a Turing Fellow, Sotos can also supervise